crustyapples/zodiac-guard-scope/docs/setup_guide.md

 # ScopeGuard Setup Guide

-This guide shows how to setup a ScopeGuard with a Gnosis Safe on the Rinkeby testnetwork.
+This guide shows how to setup a ScopeGuard with a Gnosis Safe on the sepolia testnetwork.

 _Note: transaction guards only work with safes on version 1.3.0 or greater._